-With the holidays around the corner, many of us are going to be connecting with family and friends – virtually, please!
+With the holidays around the corner, many of us are going to be connecting with family and friends .

-If you’ve been laid off, or still looking for that first job out of college, trying to break into a new career, or nearly desperate to get out of a miserable job, this can be an especially difficult time of year.
+If you are still looking for that first job out of college, you’ve been laid off, or nearly desperate to get out of a miserable job, this can be an especially difficult time of year.

-Part of the reason it’s so hard is that in our culture, there is nothing that goes more to the core of who we are and how we see ourselves than our work.
+Part of the reason it’s so hard is that nothing that goes more to the core of who we are and how we see ourselves than our work.
 And, of course, asking others about their work or their job hunt, is natural!

 But I want to suggest you resist the urge.
-Let them bring it up.
-If you haven’t personally looked for work in a while you may not realize that there are few things as emotionally exhausting as dealing with a lay off and trying to find a new job, or going for a promotion, or making a career change.
+If you haven’t personally looked for work in a while you may not realize that job hunting is emotional exhausting.
+It’s filled with rejection, and causes even the most confident among us to question our skills and abilities.

 When you ask someone how a job search is going, or what their plans are, it’s like saying “I know we haven’t spoken to one other in a year, but I’m going to ask a question that brings out the deepest, darkest fears in your life right now.”